ninedotnine/happy-space/README.md

-# happy-space expression parser
+# happy-space

-this is an infix expression parser. it supports
+this is an calculator. it supports

 * the infix operations `+`, `-`, `*`, `/`, `%`, `^`
 * the prefix operators `~` (negate) and `!` (factorial)